• Skip to main content

 If you see these types of job requirements then you should automatically disqualify that as a business analytics role, regardless of what the title says.
 These skills are not the type of skills that we as business analysts acquire for our profession.

-So if you were to look at the job sample and you see the word data science, data warehousing, business intelligence, it should be very strong indicator that this isn’t a business analyst role
+So if you were to look at the job sample and you see the words data science, data warehousing, and business intelligence, it should be a very strong indicator that this isn’t a business analyst role

 If you see things like Python and Pearl, these are scripting languages.
 Ff you see those, then you can immediately write that job application off as being more of a business intelligence or a business or a data analytics role versus a business analysis role.